Gusehd/V5S_Teleoperation/THIRD_PARTY_NOTICES.md

   dependency satisfies this. **Static linking into a binary, or vendoring the source, makes the obligations considerably heavier.**

-> Review this before release.
-As long as the distribution form does not change
-> (source plus pip dependencies) there appears to be no issue, but that judgement
-> belongs to legal counsel.

 ---

 ## C++ build dependencies (glove bridge and diagnostic tools)